DavyVan/PhDStillNeedLeetCode/README.md

 # Utility libraries can be used elsewhere
 * `utils/binary_tree.h` - includes binary tree node definition and tree construction functions take different format as input so that you do not need to define it by yourself and write test cases faster.

+## How to input a binary tree?
+The way to input a binary tree is almost identical to the way on LeetCode except that you need to use the integer `-1` instead of `null` to represent a empty tree node.